devtoohb/CA_Conifer_Hardwood_Forest_Recovery/README.md

 Full rf-EVT 30m CA-wide rasters and data to run code in repo available at https://zenodo.org/records/14919626

-*Exercise caution if using the finer EVT classes for these rasters as there are many classes throughout the state, the more granular the classification accuracy is expected to be lower.
-I strongly suggest using the EVT Phys or other coarser groupings instead, LANDFIRE EVT crosswalk table in zenodo repo.*
+*Exercise caution if using the finer EVT classes for these rasters as there are many classes throughout the state*

+*I strongly suggest using the EVT Phys or other coarser groupings instead, LANDFIRE EVT crosswalk table to go from EVT -> EVT Phys (or other crosswalks LANDFIRE provides) in linked zenodo repo.*